Mohammadrezahajihosseini/Assignment-RT1/README.md

 Materials and Methods
 =========================
 Before compiling program you have to install it and running on the basic program explained in the part _Installing and running_ ,in case after installing there have been any problems before programming you can refer apart _Troubleshooting_.
 An imporatnte challenge in this job is that robotic sensors can detect boxes around all directions (from -180.0 degrees to 180.0 degrees).
 So you have to develop a python code first to know the type of token, to do this two functions def find_token_silver () and def find_token_golden have been defined in code, which are in order to find the silver token and golden token.
+Methods and conditions have been defined within each function, one of which is the R.see () method which is used within a for () loop.
+R is going to say Robot () if it sees a token. and with another method which is token.info.marker_type knows it type of token

 Installing and running
 ----------------------